BluePigeonProject/blue-pigeon/README.md

 ### The Pigeon's Key Requirements

-**Blue Pigeon was engineered with the following key requirements in consideration:**
+**Blue Pigeon was engineered with the following key requirements:**

 #### **1. Evasiveness**

-Blue Pigeon must allow data exfiltration to happen while evading detection on various levels:
+Blue Pigeon must allow data exfiltration while evading detection on various levels:

-- <u>Evading network traffic detection:</u> Data exfiltration from the compromised host is not allowed to go through traditional communication channels as they are likely to be logged and monitored by standard EDRs. (and there already are many other better options, why reinvent the wheel right?)
+- <u>Evading network traffic detection:</u> Data exfiltration from the compromised host cannot go through traditional communication channels as they are likely to be logged and monitored by standard Endpoint Detection and Response. (and there already are many other better options, why reinvent the wheel, right?)
   - Blue Pigeon communicates over Bluetooth, which (we think) is a rather obscure and unorthodox, yet reliable channel.

-- <u>Evading victim suspicions:</u> Data exfiltration must happen without any visual indicators on the victim's machine, as he is expected to still be using the compromised machine in the worst-case scenario.
+- <u>Evading human detection:</u> Data exfiltration must happen without any visual indicators on the victim's machine, as he is expected to still be using the compromised machine in the worst-case scenario.

-  - Blue Pigeon is able to establish communication without the need of Bluetooth Pairing, which would normally trigger a popup for user authentication.
+  - o	Blue Pigeon can establish communication without the need for Bluetooth pairing, which would normally trigger a popup for user authentication.